Gail Brewer-Giorgio

 Gail Brewer-Giorgio (March 18, 1939 – January 25, 2025) was an American author best known for perpetuating the conspiracy theory that Elvis Presley may have faked his own death.

 In 1978 she published Orion, a novel based loosely on Presley's life but with an ending that involved the main character faking his own death.
 At the same time, albums began to appear on Sun Records featuring a masked singer named "Orion" with a voice similar to Presley's.
 The voice was actually that of Jimmy Ellis.
 Brewer-Giorgio claimed at the time she had no affiliation with these recordings.
 However, in the 2015 documentary Orion: The Man Who Would Be King, both Ellis and Brewer-Giorgio say that it was all arranged as a stunt in advance.

-When the novel Orion fell out of print and did not succeed, Brewer-Giorgio blamed deliberate publisher neglect and interpreted this as a sign that she had gotten "too close to the truth" and Presley may in reality still be alive.
+When the novel Orion fell out of print and did not succeed, Brewer-Giorgio blamed deliberate publisher neglect and interpreted this as a sign that she had gotten "too close to the truth" that Presley may in reality still be alive.
 She then wrote and self-published a "non-fiction" book about this theory, The Most Incredible Elvis Presley Story Ever Told!
 She also maintained a following through fan zines of Presley fans who believed he was still alive.

 In perpetuating misinformation about Presley, Brewer-Giorgio would often use the "Just Asking Questions" tactic of pseudoskepticism - avoiding direct claims that Presley was alive while instead insisting that his death "raised questions".
-In reality, Presley's death is easily verifiable as it was witnessed by numerous close friends and family members then extensively documented by Memphis medical personnel, who worked on his body at the Baptist Hospital then produced both a death certificate and an autopsy report.
+In reality, Presley's death is easily verifiable as it was witnessed by numerous close friends and family members then extensively documented by Memphis medical personnel, who worked on his body at Baptist Hospital then produced both a death certificate and an autopsy report.